 Alternatively, Birmingham School of Media at Birmingham City University offers a wide range of MA courses, allowing you to specialise in such areas as online journalism, social media, photography, public relations, television or event management.

 Details can be found on the postgraduate section of the website.

-NTI courses are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more like a professional, gaining the workplace experience and attributes you need.
+Courses within the School of Games, Film and Animation are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more like a professional, gaining the workplace experience and attributes you need.
 The aim is to produce confident, work-ready graduates.

 Complimenting your discipline-specific modules and industry-style briefs, you will also participate in studio modules which challenge you to respond to a live business challenge, through practical application, as part of a mixed discipline team.
 Your professional skills are developed as you work to deliver a solution, on target, in response to a project brief defined with one of our industry partners.

 As well as gaining course-specific skills, you could also gain broader tools through our Graduate+ programme, which will help enhance your employment options by helping with careers development, employability activities, volunteering and part-time work experience.